The test for UK residence

 The new rules represent a major change in the position of non-domiciled

-are better off paying the £30k annual charge or giving up the benefits of
+they are better off paying the £30k annual charge or giving up the

-their status in relation to their foreign income and gains.
-For the
+benefits of their status in relation to their foreign income and gains.

-so-called "super-rich" that will be an easy decision as they will prefer to
+For the so-called "super-rich" that will be an easy decision as they

-legislation promised to clear up "anomalies arising from the remittance
+be the additional legislation promised to clear up "anomalies arising